Skip to content

 Who this is for

-Less of a fit if you haven't shipped yet, have less than a few weeks of usage data to analyze, or your AI is purely backend automation with no user-facing surface.
+Less of a fit if you haven't shipped yet, have less than a few weeks of production usage to look at, or your AI is purely backend automation with no user-facing surface.

 What gets assessed